FrostByteGER/TriVEngine/README.md

 C\# is a first-level scripting language for TriVEngine.
 It targets .Net Core 2.0 or later and uses the C# 7.2 standard or later.

 ## Libraries
-This project uses several libraries that are included in this repository.
+project:
-Currently, the project uses the following libraries in the specified version.
-Using a newer version may or may not break the project:
+ - GLFW 3
- - GLFW 3.3
+ - GLM
- - GLM 0.9.9.5
+ - spdlog
  - VulkanSDK 1.1.114.0
- - Nvidia PhysX SDK 4.1.0
+ - Nvidia PhysX SDK